 GPA: The Graduate School recommends a minimum of a 3.0 (in upper-division coursework).
 The entering class of fall 2021 had an average GPA of 3.83.

 GRE: The advertising school expects at least 300 on the verbal and quantitative sections combined.
 The entering class of fall 2020 had an average GRE score of 306.
-GRE requirements are waived for the Fall 2021 now that online GRE exams are available world-wide.
+GRE requirements are waived for the Fall 2021 applicants although online GRE exams are available world-wide.

 TOEFL: Applicants whose first language is not English must submit scores from the TOEFL exam.
 Minimum scores and exemption requirements are found on the International Students webpage of the Graduate School.